benedictpaten/pysqg/doc/tutorial.rst

 node1 9 node2 10 overlap -1
 node1 11 node2 1 overlap 0

-Shows how it is possible to iterate through the adjacency edges of the Sqg.
+Shows how it is possible to iterate through the adjacency edges of the ``Sqg``.
-To convert the arrayList into the JSON based SQG format

 Subgraphs
 ---------